Trail Blazers LIVE Grant

 Trail Blazers Foundation Fund – LIVE Grant

 One of the ways the Trail Blazers invests in our region is by providing cash grants to organizations that fit our mission.
-When it comes to our LIVE focus area, these are organizations that are engaging youth with the environment.
-If your organization connects youth to the environment in a way that either helps him/her protect it, reduce their impact on it, and/or learn job skills related to it, the LIVE grant could be a great fit for you.
+When it comes to our LIVE Greener focus area, these are organizations that are engaging youth with the environment.
+If your organization connects youth to the environment in a way that either helps them protect it, reduce their impact on it, and/or learn job skills related to it, the LIVE Greener grant could be a great fit for you.

 You can learn more about this opportunity by visiting the funder's website.